 Jailbreaking or rooting phones provides users with unprecedented freedom.
-However, because jailbreaking/rooting also removes crucial security features, such as sandboxing, hackers have an easier time stealing critical information, such as user credentials from a banking app.
-Users are unwilling to stop jailbreaking/rooting their phones, so, the question is, how can banking apps secure themselves even in a jailbroken or rooted phone?
+However, because jailbreaking/rooting also removes crucial security features, such as sandboxing, hackers have an easier time stealing critical information from apps on jailbroken devices, such as user credentials from a banking app.
+Users are unwilling to stop jailbreaking/rooting their phones, so, the question is, how can banking apps secure themselves even on a jailbroken or rooted phone?

 Sandboxing provides strong protection against apps from accessing information in other apps or in the operating system files.
 For example, when a newly installed app tries to access your location, photos, or contacts, Apple asks for your explicit permission through a pop-up.
 When you remove the sandbox, the app can access all the private information on your phone.
-For example, a malicious app can compromise the system database and access the data folder of a banking app on your phone.
+For example, malicious apps on jailbroken devices can compromise the system database and access the data folder of a banking app on your phone.
 If the information therein is unprotected, the hacker might well be able to access critical banking credentials.

+There are numerous avenues of attack that make apps on jailbroken devices vulnerable.
 After jailbreaking/rooting a phone, the hacker might also try to reverse engineer the application source code and try to access hard-coded secrets, such as cryptographic keys.
 She may also try to exploit vulnerabilities, weaknesses and design flaws, such as credit card numbers stored without being encrypted, weak PINs, and not-secure-enough tokens.
 She might also try to tamper with the application source code and repackage it with malicious executables.
-In summary, the information at stake fall under one of the following three categories:
+In summary, the sensitive information that is being put at risk falls under one of the following three categories:

 - cryptographic keys,